Cicada-33-01/Maha-TTS-inference-using-docker/README.md

 This project uses a pre-trained TTS (Text-to-Speech) model to generate audio from text input based on a reference speaker.
 The setup is containerized using Docker to handle all dependencies seamlessly.

+This project is based on the [MahaTTS repository](https://github.com/dubverse-ai/MahaTTS) by Dubverse AI.

 ## Prerequisites

 Before getting started, make sure you have [Docker](https://www.docker.com/get-started) installed on your machine.